-The galvanized steel used in the bodies and cabs of these mini trucks isn’t just strong.
-It’s also undergone special treatment to maximize rust-resistance so that your mini truck doesn’t just keep on looking good, but also keeps on running for many years of hard off-roading work.
+Plus, the galvanized steel used in the bodies and cabs of these Japanese Hijet UTVs isn't just strong.
+It's also undergone special treatment to maximize rust-resistance so that your vehicle doesn't just keep on looking good, but also keeps on running for many years of hard off-roading work.

 Interior and comfort

-It’s not just the cab’s construction that’s night and day compared with the UTV.
-There are just so many things you’ll notice as you climb inside (and even before) that will surprise and please you if you’re trading up to a mini truck.
+It's not just the cab's construction that's night and day compared with other UTVs.
+There are just so many things you'll notice as you climb inside (and even before) that will surprise and please you if you're trading up.

-Once inside and out of the weather, you close the door behind you (noting the satisfying thud, rather than the rattle that you’re more used to with your UTV) and take a look around the cabin.
+Once inside out of the weather, you close the door behind you (noting the satisfying thud, rather than the rattle that you're more used to with your John Deere) and take a look around the cabin.
 Your first impression?
 Just how familiar it seems.
-It reminds you of your regular truck much more than any off-road UTV you’ve ever been in.
-After all, you have a regular steering wheel with stalks to activate windshield wipers, headlights, and turn signals.
-Behind the wheel there’s an instrument display that could be straight out of a Corolla or Civic with all the dials and warning lights you’re familiar with.
+After all, you have a regular steering wheel with stalks to activate windshield wipers.
+Behind the wheel there's an instrument display with all the dials and warning lights you're familiar with.

 Not wanting to spill your coffee, you secure it in one of the cup holders.
 You find your hand falls very naturally to the center console with it's AC controls and stereo, as well as buttons for the differential lock and more.
 As you set the AC / heat to a comfortable temperature you notice the myriad of adjustable vents that aim the airflow just how you want it, and you set it to blow on the windshield to stop it fogging up.
 Maybe it's not so cold after all, so you decide to turn off the heat and wind down the windows instead.
 Of course, you don't actually wind them -- you just push the master switches and the windows on both sides of the cab retract quietly.